owensull12/Team-Sirius-Project-04/README.md

 The particular dataset used was one on Lending Club (LC) loan data for all loans issued by LC from 2007 through 2018.

 The Database Contents License for the dataset grants the user “a worldwide, royalty-free, non-exclusive, perpetual, irrevocable copyright license” as well as “permission for any information having copyright contained in the [dataset] Contents.”
 Accordingly, copyright or license considerations were fulfilled, and by virtue of the “id” and “member_id” columns in the dataset being empty and no other individual identifiable information being present, privacy considerations were satisfied as well.
-The dataset appeared in csv format (“loan.csv”).
+The dataset appeared in csv format ([loan.csv](Data_Source/loan.csv)).
 Its shape was bounded by  2,260,668 rows across 145 columns, most of which contained float d types but also included integers and objects.
 Total memory usage was 2.4+ GB.

-The dataset was accompanied by a three-tab data dictionary (xlsx format) in which each tab listed column names and their corresponding definitions.
+The dataset was accompanied by a three-tab [data dictionary](Data_Source/LCDataDictionary.xlsx) (xlsx format) in which each tab listed column names and their corresponding definitions.

 ## Data Processing and Analysis
 Extensive review of the data dictionary was done to understand the columns in the dataset and the kind of information contained.